-There are sound assessment strategies

-- a) All assessment is undertaken consistently with Assessment Guidelines, Conventions and Protocols for Programmes Leading to QQI Awards18 - b) The programme's assessment procedures interface effectively with the provider's QQI approved quality assurance procedures. - c) The programme includes specific procedures that are fair and consistent for the assessment of enrolled learners to ensure the minimum intended programme/module learning outcomes are acquired by all who successfully complete the programme.19 - d) The programme includes formative assessment to support learning. - e) There is a satisfactory written programme assessment strategy for the programme as a whole and there are satisfactory module assessment strategies for any of its constituent modules.20 - f) Sample assessment instruments, tasks, marking schemes and related evidence have been provided for each award-stage assessment and indicate that the assessment is likely to be valid and reliable. - g) There are sound procedures for the moderation of summative assessment results. - h) The provider only puts forward an enrolled learner for certification for a particular award for which a programme has been validated if they have been specifically assessed against the standard for that award.21
+There are sound assessment strategies a) All assessment is undertaken consistently with Assessment Guidelines, Conventions and Protocols for Programmes Leading to QQI Awards18 b) The programme's assessment procedures interface effectively with the provider's QQI approved quality assurance procedures. c) The programme includes specific procedures that are fair and consistent for the assessment of enrolled learners to ensure the minimum intended programme/module learning outcomes are acquired by all who successfully complete the programme.19 d) The programme includes formative assessment to support learning. e) There is a satisfactory written programme assessment strategy for the programme as a whole and there are satisfactory module assessment strategies for any of its constituent modules.20 f) Sample assessment instruments, tasks, marking schemes and related evidence have been provided for each award-stage assessment and indicate that the assessment is likely to be valid and reliable. g) There are sound procedures for the moderation of summative assessment results.
+The provider only puts forward an enrolled learner for certification for a particular award for which a h) programme has been validated if they have been specifically assessed against the standard for that award.21 Satisfactory Comment: Yes See below+ Master of Business Administration

-- The assessment strategies used in the programme were generally consistent with assessment guidelines, conventions and protocols for programmes leading to QQI awards.
-This was evidenced from individual module descriptors, examination papers and student scripts and direct interactions with academic staff during the panel visit. - 2.
-A substantial portion of assessment strategy is via continuous assessments, encompassing presentations, teamwork and other modes of formative opportunities for learning.
+- 1. The assessment strategies used in the programme were generally consistent with assessment guidelines, conventions, and protocols for programmes leading to QQI awards.
+This was evidenced from individual module descriptors, examination papers and student scripts and direct interactions with academic staff during the panel visit. - A substantial portion of assessment strategy is via continuous assessments, encompassing presentations, teamwork and other modes of formative opportunities for learning.
 The submission and course documents reviewed included sample assessment instruments, tasks, marking schemes and related evidence to indicate that the assessments were likely to be valid/reliable. - 3.
-External examiners have access to sample assignments for the continuous assessment work for the annual moderation and reports. - 4.
-The programme teams are aware of the necessity of maintaining academic integrity in assessments, visà-vis the challenges posed by the internet with respect to plagiarism and/or contract cheating in educational environment.
-The college employs Urkund plagiarism detection software for counterchecking of academic integrity of assignments submitted by students.
+The programme teams are aware of the necessity for maintaining academic integrity in assessments, visà-vis the challenges posed by the internet with respect to plagiarism and/or contract cheating in the educational environment.
+The college employs Urkund plagiarism detection software for counterchecking of academic integrity of assignments submitted by students Assessment strategies also encompass individual student presentations and interviews for course elements requiring group and/or teamwork. - 4.
+External examiners are appointed and retained for defined periods as sound bases for moderation of summative assessments and assessment results.
+However, a substantial proportion of modules are